-Since success in college depends upon beginning where one best functions, free placement information is useful in planning your academic program as requisite basic skills in mathematics, reading comprehension and composition must be met prior to enrolling in many courses.
+Since success in college depends upon placement in courses best suited to one's educational experience, free placement information is useful in planning your academic program.
+Basic skills in mathematics, reading comprehension and composition must be met prior to enrolling in many courses.

 All full-time students must take placement tests in reading, English and mathematics when they register the first time.
-Part-time students who take English and math will take placement tests prior to registration in those subjects.
-Students whose scores fall below the cut-off will take the appropriate courses in basic skills.
-The AA, AS and AGS degrees require completion of EN101 with a C or better, 6 units of math at any level or 3 units MA120 or above with a C or better and an 11.5 grade level reading score on an approved standardized test.
-Students scoring below grade 11.5 must "re-test" following completion of the reading classes or 9 units of course work.
+Part-time students who take English and math will take placement tests prior to registration for classes in those subjects.
+Students whose scores fall below the designated cut-off will register for appropriate courses in basic skills.
+The Associate of Arts and Associate of Science Degrees require transfer level English and Mathematics courses.

-Foreign Student Language Requirements
+International Student Language Requirements

-All foreign students and students whose first language is not English are tested by the English Immersion Program before registration.
-Those students who place below 70 on the Michigan English Placement Test, 7.0 on the Nelson Reading Test, and 3 on the Writing Sample are required to take courses in the English Immersion Program.
-Those students who place in Level III (Advanced) are allowed to take some classes outside of the English Immersion Program in addition to their English classes.
+All international students and students whose first language is not English are tested by the English Immersion Program prior to registration.
+Students whose test results show insufficient English proficiency to succeed in regular college courses are required to take courses in the English Immersion Program.
+Those students who place in an Advanced level are allowed to take some classes outside of the English Immersion Program in addition to their English classes.